jmbertin/jmbertin/README.md

 ### Python projects

 [N-Puzzle](https://github.com/jmbertin/N-Puzzle) - 42 school curriculum.
-N-Puzzle Solver is a project undertaken as part of the 42 school curriculum.
 This is a Python script for solving the N-Puzzle problem using the A* search or greedy algorithms.

 <!--